Divoom: Pixel art community

 What Are The Key Features?

-Users earn points for recommended animations which can be redeemed for free Divoom products.
+Users earn points for recommended animations which can be redeemed for physical Divoom products

 How much does it cost?

-The app operates as a free utility and community hub, serving as a primary acquisition and retention channel for the developer's physical hardware business.
+The app functions as a free utility and community hub to support the sale of physical Divoom hardware products.

 Who Built It?